JM1/ansible-collection-jm1-cloudy/README.md

 The network configuration is twofold.
 First, a network bridge with ip routes will be set up and afterwards a Docker bridge will be created.
 For example, on Debian network interfaces are configured with [`ifupdown`][ifupdown-interfaces].
-To define a network bridge `docker-cloudy` and enable connectivity with ip networks `192.168.151.0/24` to `192.168.156.0/24` used inside containers,  change [`/etc/network/interfaces`][ifupdown-interfaces] to:
+To define a network bridge `docker-cloudy` and enable connectivity with routed ip networks `192.168.157.0/24` and `192.168.158.0/24` used inside containers, change [`/etc/network/interfaces`][ifupdown-interfaces] to:

 ```
 # Ref.: